Mighty Hispanic Leaders

 Patsy continued to spend her career working for Georgetown schools.

 And many here may not know that one of our high schools is named after a Hispanic Georgetowner who grew up in the Ridge neighborhood.
 Can you guess which school?
-Richarte High School, a flexible-learning school located next to Georgetown High (soon to be at an educational complex on Airport Road), is named after Sipriana “Chip” Richarte.
+It’s Richarte High School, named after Sipriana “Chip” Richarte.

-L-R: Dr. Doug Benold, Goldie Munson, Chip Richarte, director of nurses Mariam Kalmbach, Dr. James Shepherd, Katherine Kelley, Martha Tilden, Jovita Richarte, Dr. Hal Gaddy; photo courtesy of the Williamson County Sun
+L-R: Dr. Doug Benold, Goldie Munson, Chip Richarte, director of nurses Miriam Kalmbach, Dr. James Shepherd, Katherine Kelley, Martha Tilden, Jovita Richarte, Dr. Hal Gaddy; photo courtesy of the Williamson County Sun

 Jovita Richarte, by the way, kept on nursing as well—here she is with other Georgetown nurses who donated money in 1976 toward the fund to build Georgetown Hospital.